 The OAG&DOJ will contribute to Vision 2030 and the Fourth Medium Term Plan through creation of a conducive legal environment that fosters economic, social and political development of the country.
 In line with Vision 2030 and MTP IV, the office will undertake the following key priority programmes, among other policy, legal and institutional reforms:

 - i.
-Transformation, Decentralization and Digitization of the Office of the Attorney General
+Transformation, Decentralization and Digitization of the OAG&DOJ

 - ii.
 Constitution and Legal Reforms

 - iii.
 Legal Aid and Awareness

 - iv.
 Promotion of Human Rights

 1.2.6 Sector Policies and Laws